julianl05/506-final-project/README.md

 This project's goal is to predict daily trip demand at Boston Blue Bikes stations, i.e. estimating how many trips a bluebike station will have on a given date.
 Ideally, this would help blue bike users plan their trips in advance by knowing which stations will be busy and which won't be.
 Personally, I've found myself in numerous situations where I planned a trip the night before assuming there would be bikes available at the nearest station, only to wake up the next morning to find none available.
 This project aims to make bike availability more predictable.

 **Hypothesis:** I treat this as a regression problem, predicting daily trip counts based on multiple feature types.
 Based off personal experience, I believe weather, time(calendar/holidays) and historical trip data would affect trip counts the most, and thus would make the best features.
-I explore these relationships through visualisations and feature analysis that will be shown in this report.
+I explore these relationships through visualisations and feature analysis that will be shown in this report, and extract/engineer features from these categories.

 **Data Sources:** Historical trip data from the Blue Bikes system data portal (https://www.bluebikes.com/system-data), daily weather data from the Open-Meteo Historical Weather API (https://open-meteo.com/en/docs/historical-weather-api), federal holidays from Python's holidays module, and BU's academic calendar (https://www.bu.edu/reg/calendars/) for academic holiday data.

-**Modeling Strategy:** My current plan is to start with a baseline linear regression model to establish benchmark performance, then plan to implement more complex methods (like XGBoost) for the final report to capture non-linear relationships.
-As of right now, only the linear regression model has been implemented and evaluated.
+**Modeling Strategy:** I implemented three models with increasing complexity: (1) Linear Regression as a baseline to establish benchmark performance, (2) XGBoost (gradient boosted trees) to capture non-linear relationships and station-specific patterns, and (3) Random Forest for comparison.
+This progression allowed me to systematically test whether tree-based models could overcome the limitations observed in linear regression.

-**Evaluation:** The model is trained on 2022-2024 data and tested on 2025 data to ensure it generalizes to future dates.
-Performance is measured using RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and R² (coefficient of determination), as well as directly comparing predicted vs actual results.
+**Evaluation:** All models are trained on 2022-2024 data and tested on 2025 data to ensure generalization to future dates.
+Performance is measured using RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and R² (coefficient of determination).
+The test set performance is prioritized as it best indicates real-world prediction capability.